 Asphalt-saturated felt underlayment is a material that has been around for several years.
 For decades, this underlayment has been used to protect homes in Pennsylvania.
 The roof underlayment is also known as felt or felt paper, and it works well with asphalt shingle roofs.
 Due to added durability offered by synthetic and rubberized underlayment, the use of felt paper is slowly decreasing.
 These underlayments are available in 2 weights, 15 and 30 pounds per 100 feet.

-Rubberized asphalt roof underlayment is a new roofing product that has grown in popularity.
+Rubberized asphalt roofing underlayment is a new roofing product that has grown in popularity.
 This sheet is made from a combination of asphalt and rubber polymers.

 It is also known as self-adhered underlayment, and unlike the other two underlayments described above, these sheets use an adhesive that helps to stick the underlayment to the roof deck and does not need to be nailed or stapled down.
 These are perfect for extreme temperatures and high quality, and they are typically the most expensive types of roof underlayments available.